drupol/yaroc/README.md

 First [request an API Key](https://api.random.org/api-keys).

-You can call
+Then, you can call
 [any API methods described in the documentation](https://api.random.org/json-rpc/4/basic) from [Random.org](https://random.org).

-Currently support all the [Random.org](https://random.org) API method calls in the [basic](https://api.random.org/json-rpc/4/basic) and [signed](https://api.random.org/json-rpc/4/signed) APIs.
+This library supports all the [Random.org](https://random.org) method calls in the [basic](https://api.random.org/json-rpc/4/basic) and [signed](https://api.random.org/json-rpc/4/signed) APIs.